-Averages for Sharm El Sheikh in July
+Sharm El Sheikh Weather July Averages, Egypt

 July and August are the hottest months of the year at Sharm el-Sheikh, although on average August is marginally hotter than July.
 The daytime temperature reaches an average maximum of 37.5°C, and the temperature typically drops to 27°C overnight.
 Temperatures rarely fluctuate by more than a few degrees either side of the long-term average, but during spells with above-average temperatures, some days exceed 40°C. However, humidity is generally low, which detracts from the severity of the heat.
 Visitors should thus take plenty of water and protection from the sun.

 Rainfall is non-existent during the month of July- the long-term average rainfall for July is 0mm and there are on average 0.0 days with measurable rainfall.
 July is statistically the sunniest month of the year at Sharm el-Sheikh, with an average of just over 400 hours of bright sunshine during July, or an average of 13 hours per day.
 A typical July boasts an average sea temperature of 27°C, making diving and other underwater attractions an ideal way to cool off, without ever feeling particularly cold.
 Other than the intensity of the heat, weather-related hazards are rarely encountered during the month of July.

 Where to Stay

 Royal Savoy Hotel

 For those with a particularly large budget, the Royal Savoy Hotel close to SOHO Square is a luxurious 5-star hotel with numerous sporting and catering facilities and is particularly ideal for couples going on an expensive honeymoon.

 Reef Oasis Blue Bay Resort